Use case: Configure an access policy to allow selective access to apps

 Some organizations want to restrict access to web based email or social networking sites, as a policy, for security or other reasons.
 To configure this, they can select

 strict preset in the website filter categories.
 Strict preset minimizes the risk of accessing unsecured or malicious websites.
-End users can still access websites with very low risk.
+End users can still access websites with low risk.

 Log on to Citrix Cloud.